An FME Server system consists of a Client layer and a Server layer, each with a number of components.

-Notification Service Subscribers perform initial registration with the FME Server Core over TCP/IP port 7074.
+Automations external actions and Notification Service subscribers perform initial registration with the FME Server Core over TCP/IP port 7074.
 Subscribers process notifications received by the FME Server Core.

-Notification Service Publishers perform initial registration with the FME Server Core over TCP/IP port 7076.
+Automations triggers and Notification Service publishers perform initial registration with the FME Server Core over TCP/IP port 7076.
 The FME Server API can be used to relay requests to the FME Server Core over TCP/IP port 7075.
-For SMTP Publisher ports, see FME Server Ports.
+For Email - SMTP trigger and SMTP Publisher ports, see FME Server Ports.